GL-Li/police_shooting/README.md

 This result unexpectedly disproves the theory that racism is to blame for the large disparity of black people being killed by police.
 There must be other reasons behind the large disparity.

+This project presents the analytical result showing that blue states have larger disparity than red states.
+Possible causes will be discussed in next project.

 ## Results
 ### Disparity is larger in blue states than in red states